takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 The reason behind this is that `ADD` has extra features compared to `COPY` that make `ADD` more unpredictable and a bit over-designed. `ADD` can pull files from url sources, which `COPY` cannot. `ADD` can also extract compressed files assuming it can recognize and handle the format.
 You cannot extract archives with `COPY`.

-The `ADD` instruction was added to Docker first, and `COPY` was added later to provide a straightforward, rock solid solution for copying files and directories from <src> into your container's file system.
+The `ADD` instruction was added to Docker first, and `COPY` was added later to provide a straightforward, rock solid solution for copying files and directories into your container's file system.

 If you want to pull files from the web into your image I would suggest to use `RUN` and `curl` and uncompress your files with `RUN` and commands you would use on the command line.

 ### ENV

 `ENV` is used to define environment variables.
 The interesting thing about `ENV` is that it does two things:
 1. You can use it to define environment variables that will be available in your container.
-So when you build and image and start up a container with that image you'll find that the environment variable is available and is set to the value you specified in the Dockerfile.
+So when you build an image and start up a container with that image you'll find that the environment variable is available and is set to the value you specified in the Dockerfile.
 2. You can use the variables that you specify by `ENV` in the Dockerfile itself.
 So in subsequent instructions the environment variable will be available.

 ### RUN